awused/aw-fm/README.md

 * `Search [query]`
   * Opens a recursive search in the current directory.
   * Searching requires at least three characters and uses a simple substring match.
-  * For more powerful searching, use an external program like rofi or fzf.
+  * For more powerful/flexible searching, use an external program like rofi or fzf.

 ##### Tabs